-Update: Google Daydream View now comes in new colors as of December 1, with Snow (white) and Crimson (red) joining Slate (dark gray sweatpants).
+Update: Google Daydream View has new apps and games, including Netflix VR, HBO Now VR and Lego BrickHeadz Builder VR.
+It also now comes in new colors, with Snow (white) and Crimson (red) joining Slate (dark gray sweatpants).

 Google Daydream View is ready to transform your next Android phone into an immersive virtual reality headset for a convincing price.